vinny2020/gae-images-service/README.md

 ULRFetch requests are limited to 1Mb and 30 seconds.
 Please visit the docs to see what the current limitations are.
 [Quotas and Limits](http://code.google.com/appengine/docs/java/images/overview.html#Quotas_and_Limits)

-To see the service in action: [http://hcongruent.appspot.com/test](http://hcongruent.appspot.com/test)
+To see the service in action: [GAE Images Sevice Demo](http://hcongruent.appspot.com)

 TODO: